nominalaeon/guides/javascript/regex-spellbook-anythingthatisnt.md

 ## How do we fix it?

-Unfortunately we can't just replace "gross" with "lazy":
+Unfortunately we can't just replace "gross" with "super delicious":

 ```JavaScript
 str.replace(/gross/, 'super delicious');